brendanhay/amazonka/amazonka-elasticbeanstalk/README.md

 AWS Elastic Beanstalk

-This is the AWS Elastic Beanstalk API Reference.
-This guide provides detailed information about AWS Elastic Beanstalk actions, data types, parameters, and errors.

-AWS Elastic Beanstalk is a tool that makes it easy for you to create, deploy, and manage scalable, fault-tolerant applications running on Amazon Web Services cloud resources.
+AWS Elastic Beanstalk makes it easy for you to create, deploy, and manage scalable, fault-tolerant applications running on the Amazon Web Services cloud.

 For more information about this product, go to the
 <http://aws.amazon.com/elasticbeanstalk/ AWS Elastic Beanstalk> details